Grilled meats, vegetables, and if you are me, a lot of alcohol which is why I love a Japanese yakitori-ya (restaurant) and my liver is my MVP.

 Yotsumi, pieces of chicken breast

-The standard seasonings they will ask you to choose from.
+Q: What are the standard seasonings they will ask you to choose from?

 Tare (soy sauce): typically a sweetened soy based sauce.